our impact

 Deborah Malpertu, revenue operations manager

 In recent years, Contexte has experienced significant growth.
 This expansion has highlighted internal challenges within the sales and marketing team, which we have had to address.
-Our team itself called for help, faced with conflicts between departments, sometimes unclear responsibilities and difficulties in managing the necessary trade-offs independently.
+The team itself asked for help, faced with conflicts between departments, sometimes unclear responsibilities and difficulties in managing the necessary trade-offs independently.

-We were at the end of a cycle, and to support the future growth of our project, it had become necessary to change our working methods.
-In addition to clarifying the framework, the transformation was also intended to make the change from instinct-based decision-making to a data-driven approach and to strengthen our middle management.
+We were at the end of a cycle, and to support the future growth of our project, we needed to change our working methods.
+In addition to clarifying the framework, the transformation also aimed to shift from instinct-based decision-making to a data-driven approach and to strengthen our middle management.

-Very soon, a strategic decision was made: to separate the sales and marketing teams.
+A strategic decision was quickly made: to separate the sales and marketing teams.

 Sacha Cayre became marketing director in April 2024, marking the creation of the new marketing team.
-The decision was taken to structure it into three departments — brand, growth and product marketing — around a ‘funnel’ vision (the stages through which a potential customer passes).
+The decision was made to structure it into three departments — brand, growth and product marketing — around a ‘funnel’ vision (the stages a potential customer goes through).

-Workshops involving all members of the sales team were organised to define the best organisation.
-This transformation led to major changes, including the launch of a test ‘squad’ organisation — multi-skilled, autonomous teams focused on a specific customer segment, based around key accounts and the creation of new roles and merging the roles of account manager and customer success manager.
+All members of the sales team participated in workshops to establish how best to organise the team.
+This transformation led to major changes, including launching a test ‘squad’.
+These are multi-skilled, autonomous teams focused on a specific customer segment, based around key accounts and creating new roles and merging those of account manager and customer success manager.

 As such, 2025 is a year of deployment and support, with the aim of ensuring that this organisation runs smoothly and making any necessary adjustments.

 At Contexte, we don’t want people to choose us for monetary reasons, but we also don’t want them to leave for these reasons.
-We acknowledge that we do not offer salaries in the top 10% or 20% of the range for a given position.
-As a result, we do not attract those for whom salary is an almost exclusive criterion, but we seek to be among the best on the market in order to attract the most qualified candidates.
+We recognise that we do not offer salaries in the top 10% or 20% of the range for a given position.
+We therefore do not attract those for whom salary is an almost exclusive criterion, but we seek to be among the best on the market to attract the most qualified candidates.

-In 2021, we set the target of achieving a wage level for each position in the top 30% of a panel of comparable companies.
+In 2021, we set a target of achieving a wage level for each position in the top 30% of a panel of comparable companies.
 This target was achieved in 2023.